 Joint Petition for Divorce

 Not every divorce has to be riddled with conflict.
-In many situations, couples decide that a divorce in both of their interests and they can proceed with the process together.
-Cooperating with one another and using a divorce lawyer to draft the documents will make the divorce process easier, faster, and less expensive.
+In many situations, couples decide that a divorce is in both of their best interests.
+Then they can proceed with the process together.
+Cooperating with one another and using a divorce lawyer to draft joint divorce documents will make the divorce process easier, faster, and less expensive.

-In Nevada, couples can file a Joint Petition for an uncontested divorce.
-If they agree on every aspect of their separation, including property division and child custody, a Joint Petition can be filed.
-This type of divorce petition is faster and less expensive because you rarely have to appear in court.
-The spouses simply sign the documents and the judge approves the divorce.
-The divorce is then finalized after it is filed.
-The approval process can be as short as 10 to 15 days.
+A joint divorce is faster and less expensive than a contested divorce because you rarely have to appear in court.
+The spouses simply sign the documents the divorce lawyer drafts, a judge signs the papers, and then filed with the court.
+The entire process can take as few as 10 to 15 days.
 However, the average time is 30 to 60 days.

-A good joint petition will list all the husband’s assets, and all the wife’s assets.
+You need to list everything, and allow the divorce lawyer to explain what is community property and what is separate property.
+A good joint petition will list all the husband’s assets and all the wife’s assets.
 By listing all property, even items owned before the marriage, neither spouse can file a future lawsuit claiming the decree left something undecided.

 - Vehicles, recreational vehicles, and boats

 - Pension and retirement accounts

 - Personal property (usually anything sentimental or worth of $500 or more)

 After you both have listed all the property and debts, then you can decide who gets what or who is responsible for which debts.
 Don’t worry if you can’t completely agree.
 A divorce lawyer can mediate a lot of property and debt disputes.